Monday 9th October, 2023

 My colleague's experience with a Theragun

-The main problem with this is as discussed in our article The best setting for your massager to get the proper therapeutic vibrations you need from 30-60 Hz (2,400-3,600 rpm) with the optimum being approximately 50 Hz.
-My colleague could not use her Theragun at anywhere near that speed because it would hurt people.
+Some massagers have a powerful jackhammer mechanism that drive their heads in 16mm.
+Because of this a colleague told me that that she could only use hers on slow speed, otherwise it would hurt her patients.
+As discussed above, to get he the proper therapeutic effects vibrations need from 30-60 Hz with the optimum being approximately 50 Hz.
+My colleague could not use her Theragun at anywhere near that speed because it would hurt her patients.

 Are they even trying to make a serious therapeutic device?